The Nationals World Series run was one of the best in history, no matter what ESPN says

 For Washington Nationals fans, October 30, 2019 may have been a long night, but it was far from forgettable.
 On that night, an 88 mph fastball from Daniel Hudson to the mitt of Yan Gomes was the culmination of 95 years of waiting to savor the sweet victory of a World Series win.
 It was the payoff for a city that endured a 34-year baseball drought when the Senators departed town.
 It was a promise that never again would an entire generation of Washingtonians grow up without the memory of summer nights at the ballpark, sticky hands begging for hotdogs, short legs swinging lazily over the edge of seats and tiny fists pounding into leather gloves willing a foul ball to appear.

-I'm sorry Sam Cook, I'm sure your number crunching and analytics are all spot on, but your definitions of memorable and historically significant need some work.
+I'm sorry Sam Miller, I'm sure your number crunching and analytics are all spot on, but your definitions of memorable and historically significant need some work.
 But that's just one writer's opinion.

 RELATED: Nats fans partake in balcony singalong of 'Take Me Out To The Ball Game' on what would be Opening Day